caiy7/caiy7.github.io/_posts/2018-7-21-luther-project.md

 ### Next Steps
 To further improve the model, here're a few things I can do in the future.
 1. Include more data to train the model
-2. Try TfidefVectorizer, building matrices on word frequency instead of counts to give more weigths to those words with lower occurrence but have higher predictive power.
-3. Look up a few examples to understand where the prediction errors are from and improve the model based on this knowledge
+2. Look up a few examples to understand where the prediction errors are from and improve the model based on this knowledge
-4. It is likely that the relation between the target and feature are not linear.
+3. It is likely that the relation between the target and feature are not linear.
 Try Nonlinear models, like random forest to see if they perform better.
-5. Depending on the application, information like the equity offered with the job may or  not available for the predictino model.
-May want to remove it from the model
+4. Depending on the application, information like the equity offered with the job may or  not available for the predictino model.
+May want to remove it from the model.

+I've also thought of using TfidfVectorizer instead of CountVectorizer to extract the text features.
+Since the advantage of Tfidf is to normalize words with inverse document frequency, which can be captured in the model itself, I doubt it will improve the model in this case.

 The code and data are availabe at my [github](https://github.com/caiy7/Project_Luther).
 Thank you for reading and I hope it sounds like an interesting project to you.
 I so look forward to starting my next project at Metis.